 THE CREATIVE WRITING PROGRAMME

-In-person in Brighton, Worthing or Eastbourne, or online October 2026-July 2028.
-This course will open for enrolment in January 2026 and the deadline is 16th September 2026.
+In-person in Brighton, Worthing, Eastbourne, East Grinstead, Hastings, London Bridge or online September 2026-July 2028.
+This deadline for enrolment is 16th September 2026.
 Our 10% early bird discount ends on 30th April 2026.

 Two-years.
 One morning, or one evening a week for 25 weeks per year.